AgentTen/LugLocLocator/README.md

-Android BluetoothLeGatt Sample
+Android LugLoc Locator
 ===================================

-This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to transmit arbitrary data between devices.
+This is just a basic app that demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to find the nearest LugLoc devices and get their bluetooth IDs.

 Introduction
 ------------

-This sample shows a list of available Bluetooth LE devices and provides an interface to connect, display data and display GATT services and characteristics supported by the devices.
+This sample shows a list of available LugLoc Bluetooth LE devices and provides an interface to get the bluetooth IDs associated with the devices.

 It creates a [Service][1] for managing connection and data communication with a GATT server hosted on a given Bluetooth LE device.